Lawns languish in the heat of summer unless showered with the water they require to thrive. But not to worry, the grass isn’t dead.

 Fertilize four times a year.
 An easy way to remember is to apply on Memorial Day, Fourth of July, Labor Day and Thanksgiving.

 When it comes to mowing, never remove more than one-third of the grass at one time.
 That means if the lawn is 3 inches long, cut only 1 inch.
 Cutting more than one-third weakens the lawn, leaving it vulnerable to weeds and diseases.
-For most grasses, 2 inches is about top range of what a homeowner will tolerate, but higher is even better.
+For most grasses, 2 inches is about top range a homeowner will tolerate, but higher is even better.

 “Increase the height of the grass as tall as you can stand it and mow once a week,” he said.
 “If you mow it to an inch, it’s horrible to the health of the plant because you’re decreasing rooting depth and stress tolerance.
 And you’ll have to water more often.”

-Mow once a week in spring and fall, less often during summer and winter months.
+Mow once a week in spring and fall, and less often during summer and winter months.
 Instead of bagging up clippings, consider leaving them where they fall.
 They break down quickly and resupply much-needed nitrogen.
 The more often you mow, the easier this is to do.
 Don’t, however, leave clumps of clippings sitting on the lawn.

 For more information, watch Kowalewski’s video Integrated Pest Management for Turfgrass.
-Or check out the following publications: Practical Lawn Establishment and Renovation, Practical Lawn Care for Western Oregon, Retail Lawn Seed Mixtures for Western Oregon and Western Washington and Fertilizing Lawn.
+Or check out the following publications: Practical Lawn Establishment and Renovation, Practical Lawn Care for Western Oregon, Retail Lawn Seed Mixtures for Western Oregon and Western Washington and Fertilizing Lawns

 Kowalewski’s steps for renovating a lawn

 - Do a pH test.
 Either take a sample with help from Extension’s Guide to Collecting Soil Samples for Farms and Gardens and send it to a soil lab, or buy a test kit at the nursery.
 Lawns grow well in a pH of 6 to 6.5.